frictionlessdata/frictionless-py/docs/guides/validation-checks.md

 title: Validation Checks
 ---

+> This guide assumes basic familiarity with the Frictionless Framework.
+To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start)

 There are various validation checks included in the core Frictionless Framework along with an ability to create custom checks.
 Let's review what's in the box.

 ## Baseline Check

 The Baseline Check is always enabled.
-It makes various small checks revealing a great deal of tabular errors.
-There is a `report.tables[].scope` property to check what exact errors it have been checked for:
+It makes various small checks that reveal a great deal of tabular errors.
+There is a `report.tables[].scope` property to check which exact errors have been checked for:

 ```python title="Python"
 from pprint import pprint